Nazeeefa/Dinoflagellates/data.md

 ## Information

-The data contains  paired-end FASTQ formatted Illlumina read files for each of the two conditions
+The data contains paired-end FASTQ formatted Illlumina read files for each of the three strains (SHTV, SHHI, and PAER).
+All RNA-Seq data can be found at [iMicrobe](https://www.imicrobe.us/#/investigators/180).

+Each biological replicate (eg. SRR129...) contains a pair of fastq files (eg. SRR129.._1.fastq.gz for the 'left/forward' and SRR129..._2.fastq.gz for the 'right'/reverse read of the paired end sequences).

+The quality of data is evaluated using FASTQC.
+MultiQC analyses were performed to Trinit is utilised to understand

 ### Experimental salinity level for each strain

 | SRR        | Salinity (Sample #)|  0 PSU | 3 PSU	| 30 PSU	| Done | Read Length (Forward & Reverse)|